The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

 (iii) Basic Salts

-This type of salt which is formed when partially neutralized of a strong base by weak acid is called basic salts.
+This type of salt which is formed when partially neutralized of a strong base by a weak acid is called basic salt.
 These salts contain ionized H+ ions along with another cation.
 Mostly the ionized H+ comes under the part of an anion.
 A few acid salts can be used in baking.
 For example, KH2PO4, NaHSO4, etc.

 H2SO4 + NaOH → NaHSO4 + H2O